dev-onetv/dev-onetv.github.io/index.md

 ### **Disclaimer**

-We are not providing the channels ourselves and all the channels provided on OneTV are publicly available on the Internet.
-To the best of our knowledge, the owners of channels intended the channels to be watched through various Internet browsers and live TV streaming interfaces, such as OneTV.
+We are not providing the channels ourselves and all the channels provided on OneElevate TV are publicly available on the Internet.
+To the best of our knowledge, the owners of channels intended the channels to be watched through various Internet browsers and live TV streaming interfaces, such as OneElevate TV.

 ### **Request to Remove Channels**

-If you are the owner of a channel and would not want the channel to be available on OneTV, please send us an email at developer.onetv@gmail.com and we will remove the channel immediately.
+If you are the owner of a channel and would not want the channel to be available on OneElevate TV, please send us an email at developer.onetv@gmail.com and we will remove the channel immediately.

 ### **Privacy Policy**

-OneTV built the OneTV app as a Free app.
-This SERVICE is provided by OneTV at no cost and is intended for use as is.
+OneElevate Tech Inc. built the OneElevate TV app as a Free app.
+This SERVICE is provided by OneElevate Tech Inc. at no cost and is intended for use as is.

 This page is used to inform visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use our Service.

 If you choose to use our Service, then you agree to the collection and use of information in relation to this policy.
 The Personal Information that we collect is used for providing and improving the Service.
 We will not use or share your information with anyone except as described in this Privacy Policy.

-The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which are accessible at OneTV unless otherwise defined in this Privacy Policy.
+The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which are accessible at OneElevate TV unless otherwise defined in this Privacy Policy.

 **Information Collection and Use**